-Spasticity means stiffness or muscle spasms, and is often a very difficult problem to manage.
-Some stiffness in our muscles is necessary in order to control our movement, but when they become too tight, the result can range from slightly bothersome stiffness (particularly upon wakening) to uncontrollably painful spasms.
+Spasticity means stiffness or muscle spasms and is often a very difficult problem to manage.
+Some stiffness in our muscles is necessary in order to control our movement, but when they become too tight, the result can range from slightly bothersome stiffness (particularly upon awakening) to uncontrollably painful spasms.
 When the latter occurs, small triggers such as changes in position, temperature, humidity, or presence of infections can cause this painful spasticity.
 The key goal is to remain flexible with exercise, a daily stretching routine, and a bracing program with splints, as needed.
 These splints are commonly used at the ankles, wrists or elbows.
-Medication options to relieve spasticity can be used in conjunction to these techniques, as well as therapeutic botulinum toxin injections and serial casting.
+Also recommended are appropriate strengthening programs for the weaker of the spastic muscles acting on a joint and an aerobic conditioning regimen.
+These interventions are supported by adjunctive measures that include antispasticity drugs (e.g., diazepam, baclofen, dantrolene, tizanidine), therapeutic botulinum toxin injections, and serial casting.
+In cases where spasticity is severe, a baclofen pump, which provides the medication directly to the spinal cord, may be considered.
 The therapeutic goal is to improve function in performing specific activities of daily living (i.e., feeding, dressing, bathing, hygiene, mobility) through improving the available joint range of motion, teaching effective compensatory strategies, and relieving pain.
 Left untreated, severe spasticity can lead to shortening of the affected muscle or joint called contractures, further impacting mobility, rehabilitation, and independence.

 Changes in sensation often occur and can manifest as lack of sensation, or numbness, as well as painful sensations called neuropathic pain.
 This pain is described in many different ways, including burning, squeezing, stabbing, or tingling.
 Having the sensation of pain means the nerve signal is getting through, but in an inappropriate way.
 While this can get better over time, there is a long list of medications to treat these symptoms.
 The same medication doesn’t work for everyone, so the trial and error of finding the right medication can be frustrating.
 Alternative therapies such as acupuncture and meditation have also been utilized, with varying success.